mickelsonm/demo-api/README.md

 Delete a ticket

     curl -H "Content-Type: application/json" -X DELETE -d '{"id": 2,"short_desc":"fixing computer","long_desc":"we are working on getting the computer fixed"}' http://192.168.99.100:9000/tickets

+# License

+MIT - Not that it matters for a demo app right? :)